 We’d recommend using cool and neutral colours to decorate the walls of your sensory room.
-Although if you’d like to add a splash of colour, keep it simple and natural with a calm duck egg blue or a soft sage green.
+However, if you’d like to add a splash of colour, keep it simple and natural with a calm duck egg blue or a soft sage green.

 2. White-ish is best for light effects

 The plain walls also create a brilliant blank canvas for you to create a personal sensory experience.
-Project, reflect and create imagination portals all around the room and design a personal immersive sensory world.
+Project, reflect and create imagination portals around the room and design a personal immersive sensory world.